microsoft/ebpf-for-windows/docs/tutorial.md

 # 1. Introduction

-This tutorial illustrates how eBPF works and how to run eBPF verifier on Windows, starting from authoring a new eBPF program in C.
+This tutorial illustrates how eBPF works and in particular how the eBPF verifier works on Windows, starting from authoring a new eBPF program in C.

 To try out this tutorial yourself, you should first install the [Prerequisites](GettingStarted.md#Prerequisites).